 Activist investor is an investor that purchases large stakes in companies to take control or get board seat/s with a view to bring about significant changes in the company to reduce costs, increase sales, improve efficiency and thus maximize profits and shareholders wealth, generally entering the company when the existing management is inefficiently managing the business and there exists a large scope of improvement.

 Generally, the markets get to know about these acquisitions when these investors make necessary regulatory disclosures after acquiring a meaningful stake in the organization.
-In U.S investors file SEC Form 3D when they acquire more than 5% in a company.
-Shareholder activism takes many forms including proxy fights, shareholder resolutions, and litigations.
+In the U.S, investors file SEC Form 3D when they acquire more than 5% in a company.
+Shareholder activism takes many forms, including proxy fights, shareholder resolutions, and litigations.